 These include cyathostomins and non-migratory strongyline species (Triodontophorus, Craterostomum and Oesophagodontus).
 Infections with "small strongyles" occur in all European countries and practically all horse farms.
-Horses mainly become infected on pasture through the uptake of infective third stage larvae (L3), which subsequently undergo larval development in the intestinal mucosa before they re-enter the intestinal lumen (Fig. 1 and Fig. 2).
+Horses mainly become infected on pasture through the uptake of infective third stage larvae (L3), which subsequently undergo larval development in the intestinal mucosa before they re-enter the intestinal lumen (Figure 1 and Figure 2).

 Infections acquired indoors are considered to be rare and of minor importance.
-Non-migratory strongylids are considered much less pathogenic than the migratory strongylids like Strongylus spp., however a large number of Triodontophorus spp. (the most common being T. serratus and T. brevicauda) may damage the intestinal mucosa and result in emaciation and diarrhoea because of their tendency to feed all together like "worm herds".
-More than 40 cyathostomin species are recognised in horses and individual horses may be simultaneously infected with several, often more than ten, cyathostomin species.
-Cyathostomins can cause larval cyathostominosis, a syndrome which is a result of the synchronic restart of the development of numerous inhibited/encysted L3 (Fig. 3) and simultaneous migration of mucosa dwelling larval stages into the lumen with massive tissue destruction.
+Non-migratory strongvlids are considered much less pathogenic than the migratory strongylids like Strongylus spp., however a large number of Triodontophorus spp. (the most common being T. serratus and T. brevicauda) may damage the intestinal mucosa and result in emaciation and diarrhoea because of their tendency to feed all together like "worm herds".
+More than 40 cyathostomin species are recognised in horses and individual horses may be simultaneously infected with several, often more than ten, cyathostomin Cyathostomins species. can cause cyathostominosis, a syndrome which is a result of the synchronic restart of the development of numerous inhibited/encysted L3 (Figure 3) and simultaneous migration of mucosa dwelling larval stages into the lumen with massive tissue destruction.